 Dynamic views use the ClearCase multiversion file system (MVFS) to provide immediate, transparent access to files and directories stored in VOBs.
+ClearCase maps a dynamic view to a drive letter in Windows Explorer.
 Snapshot views copy files and directories from VOBs to a directory on your computer.